DesperatePeter/starsector-advanced-weapon-control/README.md

 As you might know, writing the code is the easy part.
 Making sure that it works properly is where the challenge lies.
 I'm grateful for any help with testing this mod.
 If you're willing to test unstable versions, while I'm working on the mode, I usually push to the current feature-branch somewhat regularly.
-So feel free to check out/download the latest commit (just copy & paste the entire repository into your mods folder) and give me life feedback (you can DM me on Discord @Jannes#9184)
+So feel free to check out/download the latest commit (just copy & paste the entire repository into a folder called AdvancedGunneryControl in your mods folder) and give me life feedback (you can DM me on Discord @Jannes#9184)